 Wolfgang Streeck gives a summary of the development of private/public debt, tax revenues/public spending, and employment in the major economies over the last 50+ years and then turns to the actual transition from expansion to the consolidation of public debt.
 This is the empirical part and it deserves the highest praise.

-However, the psychological/sociological/political account, which is plausible indeed, masks the lack of an underlying economic theory.
-We know from Adam Smith that it is one thing what the individual agents think and want and do; and quite another thing how the economy as a whole behaves.
+However, the psychological/sociological/political account, which is plausible, masks the lack of an underlying economic theory.
+We know from Adam Smith that it is one thing the individual agents think and want and do; and quite another thing how the economy behaves.

 The bridge from the small picture to the big picture is established by theoretical economics.
 And, to make a long analysis (2014b; 2012b; 2012a; 2014a) short, the correct theoretical approach yields this testable formula (Wikimedia AXEC36)

 An expenditure ratio ρE>1 says that private/public debt increases.
 That means that the transition from credit expansion to consolidation, i.e. to ρE=1, increases unemployment (if the rest of the variables is kept constant).
 Worse, if overall credit is redeemed, i.e. ρE<1, the economy breaks down.
 As the Chinese proverb says 'Who rides a tiger cannot dismount.'

 What can be done to counter, or at least postpone, this outcome?
 The formula says that the (average) factor cost ratio ρF should increase.
 The ratio is defined as W/PR.
 That is, under the condition of price stability the (average) wage rate W should rise faster than productivity R. Since the factor cost ratio is formally connected to the profit ratio this means in other words, that the (average) profit ratio (not absolute profit for the economy as a whole) should be lowered.